Dream Pinball 3D: Reception

 The DS, PC and Wii versions received "mixed" reviews according to the review aggregation website Metacritic.

 Sequel

-Five years after the game's initial retail release, TopWare released a sequel to the game, Dream Pinball 3D II, in Europe, targeting next-generation Nintendo platforms, as well as the PlayStation 3 and Xbox 360.
+Five years after the game's initial retail release, TopWare Interactive released a sequel to the game, Dream Pinball 3D II, in Europe, targeting next-generation Nintendo platforms, as well as the PlayStation 3 and Xbox 360.
 However, it was only known to be available on Wii U and Xbox 360.